expo/expo/docs/pages/versions/unversioned/sdk/linking.md

 > An alias for `Linking.createURL()`

 Helper method for constructing a deep link into your app, given an optional path and set of query parameters.
+Creates a URI scheme with three slashes for legacy purposes.

 #### Arguments

 - **path (_string_)** -- Any path into your app.
 - **queryParams (_object_)** -- An object with a set of query parameters.
 These will be merged with any Expo-specific parameters that are needed (e.g. release channel) and then appended to the url as a query string.
-- **scheme (_string_)** -- Optional URI protocol to use in the URL `<scheme>://`, when undefined the scheme will be chosen from the Expo config (app.config.js or app.json).
+- **scheme (_string_)** -- Optional URI protocol to use in the URL `<scheme>:///`, when undefined the scheme will be chosen from the Expo config (app.config.js or app.json).

 #### Returns